Alkaloids, Kratom Guides

 What Does 9-Hydroxycorynantheidine Do & How Does It Work?

-It’s believed that the primary effect of 9-hydroxycorynantheidine is pain relief.
-This alkaloid is a partial agonist of mu-opioid receptors, meaning it can effectively relieve the perception of pain.
-In combination with 7-hydroxymitragynine, another analgesic alkaloid in kratom, 9-hydroxycorynantheidine can help dull muscle aches, joint pain, and even more severe nerve pain in some cases, according to users.
+It’s believed that the primary effect of 9-hydroxycorynantheidine is physical relief.
+This alkaloid has been found to be a potential partial agonist of mu-opioid receptors, meaning it can possibly relieve the perception of physical tension.
+In combination with 7-hydroxymitragynine, another active alkaloid in kratom, 9-hydroxycorynantheidine can help dull muscular discomfort, and possibly even more severe nerve pain, according to users.

 Mu-opioid receptors are found throughout the central nervous system.
 When opioids — or, in the case of 9-hydroxycorynantheidine, pseudo-opioids — bind to them, they limit the signals passing between neurons in the CNS.
-In essence, fewer signals fired means a lower potential for perceived pain.
+In essence, fewer signals fired means a lower potential for perceived physical tension.

 2. Relaxant

-Kratom users often find that high doses of kratom — specifically red vein strains — can produce deep relaxation and stress relief, sometimes serving as a sleep aid.
+Kratom users often find that high doses of kratom — specifically red vein strains — can produce deep relaxation and relief, sometimes serving as a way to help improve your quality of rest.
 These effects come about, in part, because of the mu-opioid receptor agonists in kratom.
-When alkaloids like 9-hydroxycorynantheidine bind to these receptors, it reduces the number of firings between neurons, acting as a central nervous system depressant.
+When alkaloids like 9-hydroxycorynantheidine bind to these receptors, it reduces the number of firings between neurons, acting to potentially soothe the system.

 3. Mood Elevation

-Finally, 9-hydroxycorynantheidine can provide mood elevation and even feelings of mild euphoria in some users.
-The mechanism for this effect is similar to that for relaxation and pain relief.
+Finally, 9-hydroxycorynantheidine can provide mood elevation and even feelings of well-being in some users.
+The mechanism for this effect is similar to that for relaxation and tension relief.
 Mu-opioid receptors are essential for the body’s reward pathway [3].
 When the alkaloid binds to mu-opioid receptors, the body gets a sense of reward triggered by a release of dopamine.
-This surge in dopamine is linked to euphoria and positive feelings.
+This surge in dopamine is linked to positive feelings.

 Where Does 9-Hydroxycorynantheidine Come From?